Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Related Work

-\psection{Brownian Motion} Brownian Motion is the motion resulting from a random walk.
-It is used to capture as much diverse movement as possible to ensure that the collected data can be used to train the model meaningfully.
+\psection{Random Walk} It is used to capture as much diverse movement as possible to ensure that the collected data can be used to train the model meaningfully.
 We get the setpoints for Brownian Motion by using a random walk algorithm on a 2D plane where the next setpoint is the current setpoint moved by a value sampled from 2D Gaussian with zero mean and unit variance as shown in \eq{\ref{eq:brownian}}:

 $p_0$ is the origin position with $0m$ east and $0m$ north respectively.
 Identity matrix $I$ is the covariance matrix (\ie no covariance between east and north).
 To add rotational kinematics into the dataset, we randomize the heading for each setpoint.
 The UAV is considered converged to the setpoint if the vehicle is within $0.3m$ and $1^{\circ}$ of the setpoint.
-Example trajectories for a Brownian Motion Mission are shown in \fig{\ref{fig:example_brownian_motion}}.
-Notice that the upper and lower trajectories cover different areas with different trajectory shape.
+Example trajectories for a random walk is on the website\footnote{ \paperwebsite{}}.

 \psection{Circle} Circle Mission simulates a surveillance mission where a UAV circles a designated area with a part of the UAV constantly facing toward the center.
 Specifically, the UAV moves forward at $5m/s$ while rotating $30^{\circ}$ counter-clockwise resulting in a circle with $9.549m$ radius centered at $(-8.25m, 0.9m)$ east-north coordinate.
+For real world, $0.5m/s$ forward with the same rotational velocity was used.

 \psection{Linear} Linear Mission represents a mission involving logistics such as delivery (\eg Amazon Air) where the UAV reaches each of the check points in a straight line.
-Three setpoints are used to cover the movement solely along north axis, east axis and both axes.
-At altitude of 10m, the UAV moves from the origin to (10m east, 0m north), then to (10m east, 10m north), and returning back to the origin (0m east, 0m north).
+Three setpoints are used to cover the movement solely along north (N) axis, east (E) axis and both axes.
+At altitude of 10m, the UAV moves from the origin to (10m E, 0m N), then to (10m, 10m), and returning back to the origin (0m, 0m).
+For real world, altitude of 0.5 with (1m, 0m), (1m,1m), then (0m,0m) was used.

 \psection{Hold} In all types of missions, the UAV may need to briefly hold its position.
 The Hold Mission is accomplished by only sending a single setpoint: 0m north, 0m east of the starting point at 10m altitude.
+Altitude was set to 0.5m for real world evaluation.